griffio/griffio.github.io/_posts/2015-04-15-Kotlin-pipeline-example.md

 summary: Using Kotlin std library to pipeline characters
 ---

-An example using [Kotlin](http://kotlinlang.org), as at version 0.13.1513, to show a "functional" pipeline that transforms the input text   resulting in a Map associating the character to its occurrence.
+An example using [Kotlin](http://kotlinlang.org), as at version kotlin 1.0.0-beta-1038, to show a "functional" pipeline that transforms the input text   resulting in a Map associating the character to its occurrence.

 This simple Kotlin example will be compared to an imperative example and a Java 8 stream implementation.

 ~~~
  val input = "Mississippi"

- val result = input groupBy{it} mapValues{it.value.size()}
+ val result = input.groupBy {it}.mapValues { it.value.size }

  println("result = ${result}")
 ~~~